hheg/jitstatic/README.md

 ### Users API

 There's an API for the user interface.
 The rules are that a user in the keyadmin realm can add users to the keyuser realm the branch they are admins for.
 Only a user in the git realm (refs/heads/secrets) can add keyadmins to any branch.
+It follows the same mechanic as the previous API's.

 Fetching a user keyadminuser in the realm keyadmin with a user from the git realm called gituser.
 ```bash